thalib/thalib/_posts/Linux/2016-11-24-bt-in-linux-3-audio.md

 ```

-Add below Alsa configuration to ~/.asoundrc to recognize our bt as sink/source
+Add below Alsa configuration to /etc/asound.conf or ~/.asoundrc for alsa recognize our bt as sink/source

 ```
 pcm.btnokia {